 Wefunder offers the Y Combinator SAFEs as part of our default contracts you can use out of the box, modified only to allow unaccredited investors.
 We also created versions for an LLC.

 - Valuation Cap.
 The Valuation Cap is the most important term.
 It entitles investors to equity priced at the lower of the valuation cap or the pre-money valuation in the subsequent financing.
 Typical Valuation Caps for early-stage startups currently range from $4 million to $20 million.

 - Discount Rate.
-The default is 0%.
-This term is now rarely used and not recommended unless a major investor asks for it.
-It gives investors a discount on the price of stock, when the pre-money valuation is less than your valuation cap.
-Typical discounts range from 0% to 10%.
+It gives investors a discount on the price of stock when the pre-money valuation is less than your valuation cap.
+Typical discounts range from 10% to 20%.

 - Governing Law.
 We default to Delaware, but you may change to any state.